nmfs-opensci/posit-webinar-series/README.md

 ## Future Webinars

+## 3 - 12 - 2024 - Reproducible Environments using renv

 Have ideas for future topics?
-Open an issue to let us know!
+Open an issue to let us know